JCNTH/trackingdemo/backend/CAPABILITIES.md

 - We can't get real-world velocities (m/s) without calibration
 - Movement parallel to the camera is invisible

-Think of it like this: if someone moves the bar directly toward or away from the camera, we can't see that movement.
-We only see movement perpendicular to the camera.
+Movement directly toward or away from the camera is invisible.
+We only detect movement perpendicular to the camera.

 ### 2. No Real-World Units